patternhelloworld/docker-blue-green-runner/README.md

     USE_COMMERCIAL_SSL=true
     COMMERCIAL_SSL_NAME=yourssl
     ```
   - In case USE_COMMERCIAL_SSL is 'false', the Runner generates self-signed SSL certificates.
+However, you should set any name for ``COMMERCIAL_SSL_NAME``.

 ```shell
 # [IMPORTANT] If this is set to true, Nginx will be restarted, resulting in a short downtime.